 - Government spy and security surveillance agencies can still spy on your internet activities, and all your internet information is still accessible.

 Therefore, make sure you use some additional internet security software, such as VPNs to get the safe and secure internet access because disk encryption can only evade physical access threat of your computer, the potential cyber threat is still there as mentioned above.

 Process of Disk Encryption in Linux

-The method of linux disk encryption is categorize into two, according to the layer of operations;
+The method of Linux disk encryption is categorized into two, according to the layer of operations;

 1. Stacked filesystem encryption